jdyeakel/jdyeakel.github.io/teaching/ecodyn156/demo1_cobweb.md

 If $$ \epsilon(t) $$ gets smaller as $$t$$ increases, the system is returning to the steady state and $$n^*$$ is **stable**.
 If $$\epsilon(t)$$ grows, the system is moving away and $$n^*$$ is **unstable**.
 And in discrete time, there is an additional wrinkle: the sign of $$\epsilon(t)$$ can flip from one time step to the next, producing oscillatory convergence (or oscillatory divergence).

-In the code demo, we simulate the logistic difference equation and explicitly track $$\epsilon(t)=N(t)-n^*$$.
+In the code demo, we simulate the logistic difference equation and explicitly track $$\epsilon(t)=n(t)-n^*$$.
 We then compare the “true” displacement dynamics to what we would expect from the local linear approximation (introduced next).
 The goal is to confirm—numerically and visually—that near a steady state, the behavior of the full nonlinear model is well summarized by a single number: the local slope $$\lambda$$.

 ---